foxbunny/vue-ts-support/README.md

 [Vue.js](https://vuejs.org/) project build.
 It is a quick way to get off the ground, but also a very opinionated one.

+## Status

+This project is in early development.
+It's currently a bit rough around the edges and may not provide the smooth experience offered by `create-react-app` and similar projects.
+It is published in the hope that it will be useful to you, without any warranties or promises.

 ## Goals and ideas

 The following are the guiding principles behind vue-support: